Country of Origin: Belgium

 Did You Know?

 The Schipperke originated in Belgium during the early 16th century.
-Although they are considered a small shepherd-type dog in Belgium, there is some debate about whether they are a spitz-type breed.
+One of the facts about Schipperkes is that although they are considered a small shepherd-type dog in Belgium, there is some debate about whether they are a spitz-type breed.
+Most evidence points to them being a smaller version of the Leauvenaar, a Belgian black sheepdog.

 This dog breed was popular on board ships where they operated as the chief exterminator as ships traversed the canals between the Low Countries.
 In addition to their rodent control duties, the Schipperke also often served as a watchdog on barges and ships as well as within the city for shopkeepers.